-Although there are plenty of WordPress plugins for creating image galleries using grids and other layouts, this article will be looking at ways to add grid layouts to your page for displaying posts and other content on your website.
+Although there are plenty of WordPress plugins specifically for creating image galleries using grids and other layouts, this article will be looking at ways to add grid layouts to your page for displaying posts and other content on your website.

-Use of Grids in WordPress
+Using Grids in WordPress

-A grid layout is a brilliant way to display images such as photographs and items from your portfolio.
-However, they can also be used for displaying your posts on a homepage and other parts of your site in an interesting and attractive way.
+A grid layout is a great way to display images like photographs or a design portfolio.They’re not just for pictures, though – grid layouts can also be used to display posts on your homepage and other parts of your site in an interesting and attractive way.

 Post Grid Layout Plugins